 People have a tendency to ‘rub off’ on each other, or absorb certain traits and qualities from those they’re surrounded with.
 It only makes sense that being surrounded by negative people will result in you developing a negative mindset!

 A lot of people are harassed by an internal dialogue that’s inherently negative.
-The problem with this is that most folk aren’t even aware of their internal dialogue.
+The problem with this is that most folks aren’t even aware of their internal dialogue.
 It’s such a subtle constant in life that they don’t realize the effect it has.

 To check your internal dialogue, simply pay attention to the things you think before you speak.
 Oftentimes, people who struggle with depression and negativity have a different train of thought than they express.
 This can make it difficult, even for themselves, to realize where the source of the problem comes from.

 If your typical response to a problem situation is “this sucks,” or “I don’t want to deal with this,” you might not verbally announce that.
 However, the thought sticks with you.
-Your enjoyment of whatever task you’re faced with is diminished, because the first thought that arose was something negative.
+Your enjoyment of whatever task you’re faced with is diminished because the first thought that arose was something negative.